You Are About To Leave the Highline Public Schools Website

 The Middle School Program is designed for 6th, 7th and 8th grade students who are academically advanced or demonstrate high intellectual capability potential.
 For students in middle school, we offer two Highly Capable program options.

-The curriculum for students in the middle school self-contained Highly Capable Program is the same as the rest of the students at their grade level but the classes are taught with the needs of highly capable students in mind.
+The curriculum for students in the middle school Challenge Program is the same as the rest of the students at their grade level but designated courses are taught with the needs of highly capable students in mind.
 Students will learn by working alone, in pairs, and in small groups.
 They will be learning to base their thinking on facts; discussions are often part of classes.